-The Trust currently is comprised of four investment funds.
+The Trust is comprised of multiple series.
 The Trust issues Shares of beneficial interest with no par value.
 The Board may designate additional series of the Trust.

-Each Share issued by the Trust has a pro rata interest in the assets of the Fund.
+Each Share issued by the Trust has a pro rata interest in the assets of the corresponding Fund.
 Shares have no pre-emptive, exchange, subscription or conversion rights and are freely transferable.
-Each Share is entitled to participate equally in dividends and distributions declared by the Board with respect to the Fund, and in the net distributable assets of the Fund on liquidation.
+Each Share is entitled to participate equally in dividends and distributions declared by the Board with respect to a Fund, and in the net distributable assets of such Fund on liquidation.

 Each Share has one vote with respect to matters upon which a shareholder vote is required consistent with the requirements of the 1940 Act and the rules promulgated thereunder and each fractional Share has a proportional fractional vote.
 Shares of all Fund votes together as a single class except that if the matter being voted on affects only a particular fund it will be voted on only by that fund, and if a matter affects a particular fund differently from other Fund, that fund will vote separately on such matter.
 Under Delaware law, the Trust is not required to hold an annual meeting of shareholders unless required to do so under the 1940 Act.
 The policy of the Trust is not to hold an annual meeting of shareholders unless required to do so under the 1940 Act.
-All Shares of the Trust have noncumulative voting rights for the election of Trustees.
+All Shares of the Trust es.
 Under Delaware law, Trustees of the Trust may be removed by vote of the shareholders.